oanda/apidocs/sections/rates.md

 ####Overview
 Clients may set up sessions with the server to manage the polling of prices and candlesticks.
 These polling sessions push the complexity of maintaining state for real-time candlestick graphs down to the server while simultaneously reducing the amount of network traffic between the client and server.

-In order to poll for price and chandlestick changes, client need to first setup a session by doing a POST to /instruments/poll with a configuration specifying which instruments the client whiches to get polled prices and candle data from.
+In order to poll for price and candlestick changes, client need to first setup a session by doing a POST to /instruments/poll with a configuration specifying which instruments the client whiches to get polled prices and candle data from.
 Once a session is setup, client can do a GET /instruments/poll

 Candlestick polling will give you all new candle sticks since last time you poll.
 Price polling will only return you the latest price if there is an update

 Notes: /instruments/poll is only meant to be used to retrieve updates.
-Please use /instruments/:instrument/candles for historial candles.
+Please use /instruments/:instrument/candles for historical candles.

 ####Examples
 1.Set up polling session for EUR/USD price changes

-    curl -H "Content-Type: application/json" -d '{ "prices": [ "EUR/USD", "USD/CAD" ] }' httpx://api-sandbox.oanda.com/v1/instruments/poll
+    curl -H "Content-Type: application/json" -d '{ "prices": [ "EUR/USD", "USD/CAD" ] }' http://api-sandbox.oanda.com/v1/instruments/poll

     {"sessionId":"123456"}